dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 In this example, we can see how we specify the secret named `gcp-database-conn`, in namespace `crossplane-system`, should be copied to namespace `default`, on the cluster named `gcp-cluster-prod`.

-> Note: `argocd.argoproj.io/sync-options: SkipDryRunOnMissingResource=true` is added to ensure that ArgoCD does not fail the deployment, because `Syncer` does not exist as custom resource at deployment time.
+> Note: `argocd.argoproj.io/sync-options: SkipDryRunOnMissingResource=true` is added to ensure that ArgoCD does not fail the deployment because `Syncer` does not exist as a custom resource at deployment time.
 This can happen when `Syncer`-manifest is *applied* before the `manifest-syncer` is deployed.
 ArgoCD will fix the failing resources with eventual consistency.

 <img src="images/drawings_manifest-syncer-k8s.png" width="750" />